What debts you will never forgive in the United States, even if you declare yourself bankrupt

 Debts that are not exempt from bankruptcy

-There are types of debts that are not written off in bankruptcy under any circumstances; however, some types of debt may be written off if a person has extreme conditions.
-There is also a third category of debts - these are theoretically debited debts at bankruptcy, but they can be left for you if the creditor proves the illegality of your actions.
+There are types of debts that are not written off in bankruptcy under any circumstances; however, some types of debts can be written off if a person has extreme conditions.
+There is also a third category of debts - these are theoretically written off debts in bankruptcy, but they can be left to you if the creditor proves the illegality of your actions.

 Debts that are never written off, and bankruptcy in this case is no exception: